-At the end of Q3 there were 2 open cases actively under investigation in accordance with the stage 2 of the procedures.
-One case was from Q1 with appropriate extensions in place for investigation.
-The other case was raised in Q3 and is under Stage 2 investigation.
+At the end of Q4 there were 2 open cases actively under investigation in accordance with stage 2 of the procedures.
+One case was from Q3 with appropriate extensions in place for investigation.
+The other case was raised in Q4 and is under Stage 2 investigation.